 The Importance of Umbrella Insurance

 A personal umbrella policy is a terrific way to protect yourself from extremely costly or unexpected financial claims.
 It is also a tool to safeguard your entire family’s assets from various claimants.
 Even if the limit on your auto or homeowners insurance policy seems adequate, that doesn’t mean it will protect you from the more extreme incidents that life can visit upon you.
-An umbrella policy is the best way to give you and your loved ones that extra added layer of financial security, so you are prepared for whatever might come down the pike.
+An umbrella policy is the best way to give you and your loved ones that extra added layer of financial security, so you, and your finances, are prepared for whatever might come down the pike.